-A Phase II Study of Niraparib in Combination with EGFR Inhibitor Panitumumab in Patients with Advanced Colorectal Cancer
+Niraparib and Panitumumab in Treating Patients with Advanced or Metastatic Colorectal Cancer

 18 Years and older, Male and Female

 This phase II trial studies the side effects and how well niraparib and panitumumab work in treating patients with colorectal cancer that has spread to other places in the body.
 Niraparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Immunotherapy with monoclonal antibodies, such as panitumumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+Panitumumab is in a class of medications called monoclonal antibodies.
+It binds to a protein called EGFR, which is found on some types of cancer cells.
+This may help keep cancer cells from growing.
 Giving niraparib and panitumumab may work better in treating patients with colorectal cancer.

 I. Evaluate the activity of the combination of niraparib with epidermal growth factor receptor (EGFR) Inhibitor panitumumab in previously treated patients with RAS WT metastatic colorectal cancer.